phaserjs/phaser/README.md

 * New Color stub added for the custom build process.
 Contains just the bare minimum of functions that Phaser needs to work.
 Cuts file size from 48.7KB to 7.4KB.
 Note: Do not stub this out if using BitmapData objects.
 * New DOM stub added for the custom build process.
 Contains just the bare minimum of functions that Phaser needs to work.
 Cuts file size from 14.8KB to 2.4KB.
 Note: Do not stub this out if using the full Scale Manager.
 * New Scale Manager stub added.
 Removes all Scale Manager handling from Phaser!
 But saves 75KB in the process.
 If you know you don't need to scale the Phaser canvas, or are handling that externally, then you can safely stub it out in a custom build.
-* Added the PIXI.WebGLGraphics and PIXI.CanvasGraphics files to the Graphics custom build option.
-They weren't used anyway and this removes an extra 35.5KB from the build size.
+* Added the PIXI.PolyK, PIXI.WebGLGraphics and PIXI.CanvasGraphics files to the Graphics custom build option.
+They weren't used anyway and this removes an extra 40.2KB from the build size.

 ### Bug Fixes